 As co-applicant for the JTA projects 3PfD and PETRUS both Prof Alain Muls and Ir Olivier Desenfans made reports and presentations with similar restrictions.

+Yet, some publications related to the assessment of interference impact on GNSS Open Signals can be provide:

+Ioana Gulie, Jan Wendel, Frank M. Schubert, César Roda Neve, Olivier Desenfans, Ruediger Weller, Finding Interference Threats, NAVITEC 2018.

+Olivier Desenfans, Willy Vigneau, Marc Pollina, Raffaele Fiengo, Impact of interferences signals on GNSS performances and review of state-of-the-art of mitigation techniques, NAVITEC 2014

 Two national conferences on Galileo have been organised by Prof Muls with participation of ir Olivier Desenfans: